Skip to main content

 Best buys for mince pies

 Our best buys are Riverford, Roots & Wings, and Authentic Bread Company.
-They top our score table and are all organic companies that scored 100 for company ethos in our new rating system.
+They top our score table and are all organic companies that scored 100 for company ethos.

 plate with 5 stuffed mushrooms